kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-There are many varieties of sites in logistic industory.
+There are many varieties of sites in logistic industry.

 ---